Higher-genus quasimap wall-crossing via localization: Proof of Theorem

 Denote by

 the coefficient of $q^{\beta}$ in the difference between \eqref{4} and \eqref{5}.
-Note that both \eqref{4} and \eqref{5} can be computed by localization on the respective twisted graph spaces.
-Moreover, the graphs indexing fixed loci appearing in \eqref{4} and the graphs indexing fixed loci appearing in \eqref{5} differ in only two ways: the latter have $k$ additional legs distributed among the vertices with $j(v) =0$, and they have less degree $\beta_0$ on the vertices.
-The map $b_{\bbeta}$ induces a surjection from the latter graphs to the former, for which $\beta(v)$ on the image of a vertex $v$ is given by the sum of $\beta(v)$ and all $\beta_i$ such that the $(n+i)$th leg lies on $v$.
-Thus, we can express $D_{\beta}(\lambda,y)$ as a sum over the graphs $\Gamma$ indexing fixed loci in $\P Z^\epsilon_{g, n, \beta, d}$.
+Both \eqref{4} and \eqref{5} can be computed by localization on the respective twisted graph spaces, and the graphs indexing fixed loci appearing in \eqref{4} and the graphs indexing fixed loci appearing in \eqref{5} differ in only two ways: the latter have $k$ additional legs, and they have smaller total degree $\beta_0$.
+Recall also that localization graphs need to satisfy $d(e) > \beta(v)$ for each genus-zero, valence-one vertex $v$ with unique incident edge $e$ (see Remark~\ref{rem:dbeta}).
+If a graph does not necessarily satisfy this degree condition, but it satisfies all other conditions of a localization graph, then we refer to it as a ``fake localization graph".